bleutzinn/grav-plugin-custom-templates/README.md

 # Custom Templates Plugin

 The **Custom Templates** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 The only thing this plugin does is that it adds the `/your/site/grav/user/data/custom-templates` directory to Twig lookup paths.
+To ensure the templates stored in this directory are used first a priority can be set.

 Any Twig template file stored in the `custom-templates` directory can then be used by Twig.